Snowboarding Info, News, Pictures, Forum, Shop, Travel and Community

 Are there any surface clues?

-The position of the equipment on the slide path can help in determining the line-of-flow of the victim and his or her possible location.
+The position of the equipment on the slide path can help in determining the line of flow of the victim and his or her possible location.
 Clues like this might also actually be the victim.

 At this point, it is also a good idea to quickly establish an entry and exit point and a "cache" area to leave any unnecessary gear.
 Anything that is on the slide area is a clue such as tracks in and out, equipment and clothing, piles of avalanche debris, etc. The rescuers should make every attempt not to confuse the scene.
 This extends to scents as well.
 If the rescue goes badly, an avalanche dog may be brought in.